-Discounting products on your store might sound most simply like a hit to your revenue - which is fair, considering it can be.
+Discounting products on your store might sound like a hit to your revenue — which is fair, considering it can be.

 However, when discounting is done right you can unlock higher earning potentials (research shows that people are more likely to buy when there is a discount).
-You can also encourage traffic to your store; I mean, who doesn’t love a good deal?
+You can also drive more traffic to your store with a well-executed sale; I mean, who doesn’t love a good deal?

 If you don't like the idea of knocking your prices down, don't fret!

 There are other ways to excite your customers with a little something extra that won't hurt your brand equity, such as free offers (that will cost you little to nothing!)

 Other benefits of discounts and deals include selling off old inventory, getting rid of popular products, and retaining customers — all of which can be achieved with the suggestions below.

 We've compiled a list of 5 (effective!) discounts you can run on your store this holiday:

 BOGO is simply ‘buy one, get one.’
 What you offer is up to you, whether it be a free item, a second item for 50% off, or anything in between or above that.